New trailer

 We are currently in Week 8 of the Covid 19 lockdown and on a more optimistic note, I’ve made about three years worth of progress in that time on the edit.
 But it’s not without it’s trials and tribulations.
 Here below we see the Box Office I drew a good 7 years ago.
 I’m now at the point where I need to use the model for some shots and am tidying things up.
 One of the tools I’ve been using recently to speed up modelling was importing from C4D into Element 3d – the excellent plugin from Video Copilot – which can handle basic 3d models much faster in After Effects than C4d and is excellent for constructing the final composite of the shot you wish to use.

 But sometimes it goes awry.
 And when it does, it can go almost surreally awry as seen below.
-The top image is how it should look and the bottom is how it looks using C4D’s bake feature.
+Use the slider below to see how it should look and how it looks using C4D’s bake feature.

 I’ll take this point to also give a shout out to two very useful free plugins for C4D – SteadyBake was very useful for exporting my 3d Fuse/Mixamo characters from C4D to After Effects.
 Also worth a mention is DropToFloor plugin which does exactly what it says on the tin – levels selected polygons/models to ground zero so to speak – a big timesaver and essential for avoiding glitches in later import/exports of your model.